 To read Alyssa’s letter to the editors of the Gowanda News, click here.

-If you are interested in organizing a fundraiser of your own to benefit the EFA, please contact.
+If you are interested in organizing a fundraiser of your own to benefit Endofound, please contact.